 October 1995…The plane sashays through poof ball clouds, camouflaging jagged intimidating mountains glistening in the early morning sun, as it prepares to touch down at Seeb international Airport, Muscat.
 We would be seeing more of these mountains, omnipresent, eccentrically layered, at places sandpapered, brittle, ready to fall apart at mere touch, chameleon-like changing color with every slant of sun.

 Personal misgivings pushed aside, attired in best of finery and attitude, we boarded Gulf Air flight for Muscat.
 In a booking error the three of us, husband had left a month earlier, were allotted separate seats in a packed flight.
-It was tough three hours in a never-ending surround sound of cheap deodorant, sweat and high decibel buzz.
+It was tough three hours in a never-ending surround sound of cheap deodorant, sweat and high decibel buzz of co-passengers.
 A collective sigh on a smooth landing and we disembarked to queue inside a neat, air-conditioned arrival lounge, an ideal setting for tourist-friendly gentrification.

 We did something we had not done in a long time.
 Stand in a queue.
 In a way there was no getting out of it as it was said more in eye language and gestures than in word and there were no breaking lines and ‘me first shoves’.
-At that time it did not register but it was to be a phenomenon we would meet throughout our stay: the fine-tuning of Indians.
+At that time, it did not register, but it was to be a phenomenon we would encounter throughout our stay: the fine-tuning of Indians.
 Visa and customs formalities over, my books flipped through, a casual check, and we exited to find husband beside a deep red Chrysler Inteprid.
 The day was made for our son… on seeing a real version of one of his dinky cars and I could guess he was mentally composing a letter to his school friends back home.

 Muscat in Arabic means ‘falling place’ but the undulating sky-line of buildings and rolling clouds, present an image of a place vying for attention.
 Mountains aside, a few days in Muscat and ‘It is so familiar” refrain was constant till we hit upon the reason.
 It is so sub continental or Indian minus the cows and insensate traffic.
 In the 1800s Muscat was said to have one foot in Arabia and the other in India ‘with the suq or market dominated by enterprising Indian merchants’.
 In 1995, in addition to the Indian population, Oman was a potpourri of assorted smells and sounds of different nationalities making themselves at home and a year later I too joined in the chorus “Muscat just grows into you”.